Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Alan NunoPulido about 1 month ago
+Alan NunoPulido 3 months ago

 This ordinance is directly targeting the houseless population in Fresno without giving them an actual path back to housing.
 Despite what those on the city council and on the police force may say, I do not think that this ordinance will fix the problem or even help the problem.
 This law is at best a temporary, small solution to a much bigger problem and at the worst of times, another way for the police to brutalize unhoused people, destroy what little belongings they have and add to the pile of unending problems that prevent these people from being able to attain and keep housing, employment and assistance.